insipx/coil/README.md

 </div>

-Coil is built first for use in [`substrate-archive`](https://github.com/paritytech/substrate-archive).
-It is heavily inspired by and takes heavily from [swirl](https://github.com/sgrif/swirl).
+Coil is heavily inspired by and takes heavily from [swirl](https://github.com/sgrif/swirl).
 In many places of the codebase, code is very similiar.

 Supports synchronous and asynchronous jobs.
 Synchronous jobs will be spawned into a threadpool managed by [`rayon`](https://github.com/rayon-rs/rayon).
 Async jobs will be spawned onto an executor.
 The only requirement is that the executor implements the futures `Spawn` trait.
 This way, `coil` supports `Tokio`, `smol`, and `async-std`.